MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/02RunningStonetop/README.md

 * Involve everyone
 * Take breaks
 * Engage players in worldbuilding
-* Sometimes, disclaim descision making: put the outcome in the PCs hands, discuss and outcome or let the dice decide
+* Sometimes, disclaim descision making: put the outcome in the PCs hands, discuss the outcome or let the dice decide

 #### What not to do